alvillaraza/alvillaraza/README.md

 ![cover](https://github.com/alvillaraza/alvillaraza/blob/main/images/github-banner.jpeg)

 ## About Me
 I'm Alexis!
-I'm an experienced entrepreneur transitioning to a Full Stack Web Developer.
-I just accepted my first role as Software Engineer I and I'm excited to expand my knowledge in a collaborative environment where I can continue to learn and strengthen my problem solving skills!
+I'm an experienced entrepreneur turned Front End Software Engineer.
+I am currently looking for a full time remote position, and I'm excited to expand my knowledge in a collaborative environment where I can continue to learn and strengthen my problem solving skills!
 With a passion in eco-solutions, I hope to, one day, use my development skills to provide a positive impact to mother nature.
 Learn more about me: https://www.alexisvillaraza.com/

 #### 🌱 I’m currently taking Front End Master's Full Stack Course.
 #### ⚡ Fun fact: I designed and sewed my own wedding dress.